Theory of Fundamental Bessel Functions of High Rank: Applications in Analytic Number Theory

 \section{Applications in Analytic Number Theory}

 As mentioned earlier, along with the asymptotic formula for Bessel kernels for $\GL_2 (\BR)$ or $\GL_3 (\BR)$, obtained from the Stirling asymptotic formula, the \Voronoi summation formula for $\GL_2 $ or $\GL_3 $ over $\BQ$ has already had many applications in analytic number theory.
-The Kuznetsov or Petersson trace formula for $\GL_2$ over $\BQ$ also comes along as an important tool.

 The very first application of the $\GL_3$ \Voronoi summation formula is Miller's bound for the additive twists for $\GL_3 $-automorphic forms over $\BQ$ \cite{Miller-Wilton}.
 In a recent paper \cite{Qi-Wilton}, the author has generalized Miller's bound for $\GL_3$ as well as the classical bound of Wilton for $\GL_2$ to an arbitrary number field.